-Fatherhood starts out on a weird note.
+Fatherhood starts on a weird note.
 Mother and child rightly steal the show when it comes to childbirth.
-But there is also perspective we hear from much less often.
-Many websites take choice snippets from fathers and try and sugar coat the experience, so I got in touch with some friends from my military days (as veterans are well known for their brutal honesty) and asked them about the real emotional rollercoaster that is becoming a father.
+But there is also a perspective we hear from much less often.
+Many websites take choice snippets from fathers and try and sugarcoat the experience, so I got in touch with some friends from my military days (as veterans are well known for their brutal honesty) and asked them about the real emotional rollercoaster that is becoming a father.
 Some were very happy to tell their story, others were stereotypically blunt.
 All of them, however, repeatedly expressed the love and satisfaction they feel in their new position in life.

 United States Marine, Age 29

 “I remember with my son we didn’t know what we were having.
 My wife wanted to be surprised.
 When he was born I was standing right there when he came out, I just remember shouting “He’s got balls!”
 I was pretty stoked about that.
 The whole process is just an adventure in nervousness, especially the last moments leading to them coming out.
 But then it’s just excitement afterward.
 All in all a very horrific experience, that feeling of helplessness.
 But everything afterward more than makes up for it.
 It sure didn’t stop us from creating our baby girl shortly after.”

 “The childbirth process involves a lot more poop than you would think.
 But that’s just my two cents.
 On a more serious note; I did not realize you could love something that much, that fast until they put my little girl in my arms for the first time.
 Also, I don’t think I’ve ever gotten up, dressed, out the door as fast as when my wife woke me up and said ‘I think my water just broke’.”

 “Fatherhood has already been a wild ride.
 Seeing the baby for the first time was something you just can’t forget.
 My wife was so happy and so emotional it really affected me.
 You could see the love she already felt for that little girl.
 It was the first moment I really felt I had a family of my own.”